bowman2001/perplexdoc/content/doc/basic/headings/index.md

 ### Nice long heading with a complicated topic{/}stretching over more than one line

-This line break is displayed only when the screen can show the full width of the main text.
-On small screens, it’s invisible, because the line breaks would look even worse.
+This line break is displayed only when the full-text width fits the viewport.
+On small screens, it’s invisible, because manual line breaks could come out even worse.

 ## Layout

-Headings are not only recognized by their font styling but also by the white space surrounding them.
+Headings are not only recognized by their font styling but also by the space surrounding them.
 That's why the following examples are shown in the way they usually appear: In front and in between some text.

 ***

 # Page Title {.mt3 .mb3}

-The first heading remains reserved for titles.
-We may want to compose a title in Markdown on special pages.
+The first heading is reserved for titles, only one `<h1>` tag should occur on any webpage.
+We may want to compose a title in Markdown on special pages, but usually the [title section](/doc/page/title) is rendered from meta-data in the front-matter.

-If the page already has a title, as it does in all templates of this theme, the first heading **should not** occur in the Markdown content.
+If the page already gets a title through its template, as it does in all templates of this theme, the first heading **should not** occur in the Markdown.
-{.box-warn .inline}

-{{< mnote down=1 >}}
-The entire [title section](/doc/page/title) is generated from parameters in the front-matter.
-{{< /mnote >}}
+{.box-warn}

 ## Section
 {{% pangram 4 %}}